Lorraine Huling Maynard

-Lorraine Huling Maynard (January 19, 1897 – November 15, 1971) was a silent film actress and writer.
+Lorraine Huling Maynard (January 19, 1897 – November 15, 1971) was an American silent film actress and writer.

 Early life

 Born in Oakesdale, Washington, Maynard was the daughter of Mr and Mrs. C. Floyd Huling, and she grew up in Bennington, Vermont.
 They divorced when Maynard was five, and her mother worked in Chicago, Illinois, as a nurse and receptionist for Edmund James Doering, who became her lover as well as a father figure for her.
 Maynard attended Chicago public schools and a convent school for the first few years of her education; her mother later placed her in a variety of boarding schools in the United States and abroad.
 Maynard spent several summers in Westbrook, Connecticut, with her grandmother, Mary Elizabeth Lyman Simmons, and frequently traveled abroad with her mother and Doering.
 When Lorraine was 15, Florence's relationship with Doering ended and she married Charles Young, who drank heavily and made advances to Lorraine on at least one occasion.